-The grid-feeding is reduced linearly when the frequency is above the nominal frequency of the inverter.
-Until the reference user frequency attains {1112} +1Hz the grid-feeding is maximal and at user frequency+2Hz the grid-feeding current is zero.
-In a 50Hz system, the grid-feeding is typically maximal at 51Hz or below, is half at 51.5Hz and zero at 52Hz and above.
+The grid-feeding is reduced linearly when the frequency is over the nominal frequency of the inverter.
+Until the reference user frequency {1112} +1Hz the grid-feeding is to the maximum and at user frequency+2Hz the grid-feeding current is zero.
+Typically in a 50Hz system, the grid-feeding is at the maximum at 51Hz or below, is half at 51.5Hz and is zero at 52Hz and over.